 If you are unable to provide the requested personal data for our purposes, or refuse to do so, we may not be able to approve your application, enter into or continue an agreement to access or provide our Services.

 Personal and contact details.
-For example, your name, date of birth, email address, business and residential address, location
+For example, your name, date of birth, email address, business and residential address, location, information from third party and publicly available sources

 To enter into and for the performance of your Merchant contract, and as required by law